Martina Davis-Correia

 Martina Davis-Correia (May 13, 1967 – December 1, 2011) was an American civil rights activist.
 She was the older sister of Troy Anthony Davis, a cause célèbre in the campaign to abolish capital punishment.
 Davis-Correia was a steadfast supporter and public organizer on his behalf.

 The week before her brother's execution, Correia made an emotional, symbolic gesture in support of him when she got up from her wheelchair.
 "I'm here to tell you that I'm going to stand here for my brother today," she said.
 Correia then stood up on stage with the help of others around her.

-The COO of Amnesty International called Davis-Correia "a powerful example of how one person can make a difference ... she remained brave and defiant to the core of her being, stating her conviction that one day [her brother's] death would be the catalyst for ending the death penalty." the full statement is here.
+The COO of Amnesty International called Davis-Correia "a powerful example of how one person can make a difference ... she remained brave and defiant to the core of her being, stating her conviction that one day [her brother's] death would be the catalyst for ending the death penalty."
+The full statement by Amnesty is here.